PHP Drug Rehab vs Day Treatment

 Frequently Asked Questions (FAQs)

-Is Day Treatment Program the same as inpatient rehab?
+Is PHP the same as inpatient rehab?

-Day Treatment Programs typically require full daytime availability, making it difficult to hold a job during treatment.
+PHPs typically require full daytime availability, making it difficult to hold a job during treatment.
 Day treatment programs offer more flexibility and may accommodate part-time work or school schedules.

-Does insurance cover Day Treatment Program or day treatment?
+Does insurance cover PHP or day treatment?

 Can I start treatment without detox?